xalaida/laravel-nuxt-docker/README.md

 #### Logs

-All laravel logs are forwarded to the docker system using the `stdout` channel.
+All laravel logs are forwarded to the docker system using the `stderr` channel.

 See the latest logs, running the command: